Shiclem/FINAL-PROJECT-IN-HUBS-INCUBATOR-/README.md

 HAVING SUM ( CASE WHEN ORDER BY DATE BETWEEN '2024-06-01'AND '2024-08-31' THEN 1 ELSE 0 END )=0
 ````

-# ....
+# .....POWER BI ....

+## ....
 TO CREATE A DASHBOARD THAT WILL VISUALIZES THE INSIGHTS FOUND IN EXCEL AND SQL....

 ### ...
-THIS VISUALISATIONS WULL INCLUDE SALES OVERVIEW, TOP PERFORMING PRODUCTS AND REGIONAL BREAKDOWNS.
+THIS VISUALISATIONS WILL INCLUDE SALES OVERVIEW, TOP PERFORMING PRODUCTS AND REGIONAL BREAKDOWNS.

 ![IMG-20241017-WA0090](https://github.com/user-attachments/assets/668a3f7e-1938-490c-b519-ad9a052b2e71)